GLAM-Workbench/trove-journals/digital-journals-with-text.md

 # Digitised journals from Trove with OCRd text

-For harvesting details see [this notebook](Download-text-for-all-digitised-journals.ipynb).
+For harvesting details see [this notebook](Download-text-for-all-digitised-journals.ipynb), or the [digitised journals section](https://glam-workbench.github.io/trove-journals/) of the GLAM Workbench.

-This harvest was completed on 25 August 2019.
+This harvest was completed on 27 August 2019.

 Number of journals harvested: 720